drbenmorgan/fnal-cetbuildtools/Modules/README.md

 # Comments on Specific Modules
 Many modules in `cetbuildtools` appear to contain redundant/superfluous/overcompilated functionality.
-The sections below comment on these aspects and suggest improvements
+The sections below comment on these aspects and suggest improvements using pure CMake.
+Note that pure CMake may involve "more lines", but aims to be cleaner, more explicit and with many fewer side effects that `cetbuildtools` equivalents.

 ## General Issues
 ### Globs in CMake vs Make